CSCI 4152/6509 - Course Project

 explain motivation and significance of the problem,

-define paper objectives.
+define project objectives.
 It is said

 that the title, abstract, introduction, and the whole paper